The Learning of a skill is complex but the Four Stages of Competence outlines the psychological stages the journey from incompetence to mastery.

 What can be said about these stages?

-Although it’s a neat description of the stages I doubt how it can be of practical use.
+Although it’s a neat description of the stages, I wonder how it can be of practical use.
+Where are we in this process, and by asking the question, are we distracting ourselves from developing said skill?

-However, some things can be picked up upon.
+However, some things can be picked up upon that can help us in learning new skills.

 Moving from 1 to 2 is where awareness steps in